cdmugn/DataViz_Final_Project/updates.md

 4/11: before class
 Fixed third map to show markers for a single beer, and changed it from lines to scrollover points.

+4/13: before class
+Found another data set with ratings by style and added that to the beer_city data set and added a table to the style tab that has the ratings for the styles user has selected

+4/18: beginning of class
+Fixed style table so it is grouped and made labels say what they are showing, and be bold, and be multiple lines, not just slashes between.